Entity Resolution Software: What to Look For in an Enterprise Solution | MatchLogic

 What Does Entity Resolution Look Like in Practice?

-Consider a regional health system operating 12 hospitals and 80 outpatient clinics across three states.
-The system maintains patient records in four separate EHR instances (two legacy systems from pre-merger hospitals, one from an acquired physician group, and the current enterprise EHR).
-A single patient, Maria Gonzalez, exists as “Maria L. Gonzalez” in System A, “M. Gonzalez-Lopez” in System B, “Maria Gonzalez Lopez” in System C, and “Mary Gonzalez” in System D. Her date of birth is recorded as 03/15/1982 in three systems and 15/03/1982 in the fourth (a formatting difference, not an error).
+Consider a regional health system running 12 hospitals and 80 clinics with patient records in four separate EHR instances.
+One patient appears as “Maria L. Gonzalez,” “M. Gonzalez-Lopez,” “Maria Gonzalez Lopez,” and “Mary Gonzalez,” with a date of birth recorded as 03/15/1982 in three systems and 15/03/1982 in the fourth.

-Without entity resolution, this patient has four active medical records.
-Medications prescribed in System A are invisible to the emergency department using System D. Lab results from System B do not appear in System C’s clinical dashboard.
-According to a 2020 study published in JAMIA (Journal of the American Medical Informatics Association), duplicate patient records occur in 8% to 12% of hospital databases, and each duplicate record increases the probability of a medical error by 17%.
+Without entity resolution, this patient has four active records, so medications in one system are invisible to the emergency department in another.
+Duplicate patient records occur in 8 to 12 percent of hospital databases, according to AHIMA, and each duplicate raises the risk of a medical error and redundant testing.

 How Do Deployment Models Affect Entity Resolution Software Selection?